Some things are built for two. Teeter-totters. Loveseats. The Porsche Boxster. And yes, marriage.

 It’s right around this time that the sharing escalates to the point of a full-scale emotional or sexual affair.

-Yet whatever you choose to do, I suggest you stop endlessly complaining or crying about how your partner’s opposite-sex friendship hurts you or the marriage.
+However you choose to handle this, I recommend against endlessly complaining or crying about how your partner’s opposite-sex friendship hurts you or the marriage.
 Bite your tongue.
 Stop demanding to look at their phone, only to find a suspicious text and then descend into an argument.

 At the very least, stop doing what isn’t working.
 Stop saying or doing things that are only bringing your spouse and his or her friend closer, while at the same time pushing you and your spouse further away from each other.